TWarczak/data_warz/content/post/2021-08-01-austin-r-xgb-house-price/index.md

 We can use the `{leaflet}` package to build interactive maps overlayed with our data.
-Unfortunately, these plots do not render in markdown files, so I’be provided screenshots.
+Unfortunately, these plots do not render in markdown files, so I’ve provided screenshots.
 Zooming into different neighborhoods can quickly help you understand the real estate scene in Austin.